Our Team

 A young woman with straight brown hair, light skin, and hazel eyes, smiling slightly and looking at the camera against a plain white background.

-Mackenna Pattison-MA/PhD Student
+Mackenna Pattison (she/her)-MA/PhD Student

-Mackenna is a first year clinical psychology MA/PhD student at Dalhousie University under the supervision of Dr. Jennifer Khoury and Dr. Tara Perrot.
-She recently completed her Honours BA in psychology at the University of Ottawa.
+Mackenna is a clinical psychology MA/PhD student at Dalhousie University under the supervision of Dr. Jennifer Khoury and Dr. Tara Perrot.
+She completed her Honours BA in psychology at the University of Ottawa.
 In her spare time, Mackenna enjoys reading, spending time outside, and doing yoga!
 Mackenna is really looking forward to getting started as a new grad student in the lab this year and learning more about developmental research!

 A woman with shoulder-length light brown hair, smiling, wearing a black top and a light-colored jacket with gold buttons.
 She has black headphones around her neck and is standing outdoors in front of Parisian-style buildings.